-In this doctoral level course, the student will study development from conception through late adulthood.
-Students will engage in a variety of activities and applications through which they will explore, understand, and reflect upon key theories and concepts related to motor, language, social, and intellectual development across the lifespan.
-Students will develop an appreciation of the impact of the cross-disciplinary importance of the study of human development.
+In this doctoral level course, the student will study human development and functioning.
+Students will engage in a variety of activities and applications through which they will explore theories and research of physical, cognitive, and psychosocial development across the lifespan.
+Students will also develop an appreciation of ontological, epistemological, and methodological issues within the field of developmental science.